 Myomatrix array fabrication

-The microfabrication process (schematized in Supplemental Fig. 1a) consists of depositing and patterning a series of polymer (polyimide) and metal (gold) layers, using a combination of spin coating, photolithography, etching, and evaporation processes, as described previously (Lu et al. 2022; Zia et al. 2020; Zia et al. 2018).
-These methods allow very fine pitch escape routing (<10 μm spacing), alignment between layers, and uniform via formation.
+The microfabrication process (schematized in Supplemental Fig. 1a) consists of depositing and patterning a series of polymer (polyimide) and metal (gold) layers, using a combination of spin coating, photolithography, etching, and evaporation processes, as described previously 27,41,42.
+These methods allow very fine pitch escape routing (<10 µm spacing between the thin “escape” traces connecting electrode contacts to the connector), spatial alignment between the multiple layers of polyimide and gold that constitute each device, and precise definition of “via” pathways that connect different layers of the device.
 Once all the metal and polyimide layers have been deposited and patterned on carrier wafers, the gold EMG recording electrode sites are formed by removing the top polyimide layer over each electrode site using reactive ion etching process (O2 and SF6 plasma, 5:1 ratio).
-Electrode sites are then coated with a conductive polymer, PEDOT:PSS (Poly(3,4-ethylenedioxythiophene)-poly(styrene-sulfonate)), (Cui and Martin 2003; Dijk, Rutz, and Malliaras 2020; Rossetti et al. 2019) to reduce the electrode impedance (Ludwig et al. 2011).
+Electrode sites are then coated with a conductive polymer, PEDOT:PSS (Poly(3,4-ethylenedioxythiophene)-poly(styrene-sulfonate)), 43–45 to reduce the electrode impedance 46.
 PEDOT:PSS was deposited on the electrode contacts to a thickness of 100 nm using spin coating, resulting in final electrode impedances of 5 kOhms or less (100 x 200 um electrode sites).
 Once all layers have been deposited on the carrier wafer, the wafer is transferred to an Optec Femtosecond laser system, which is used to cut the electrode arrays into the shape/pattern needed based on the target muscle group and animal species.
-The final device thickness was ~40 μm for the injectable (primate forelimb) design and ~20 μm for all other design variants.
+The final device thickness was ∼40 µm for the injectable (primate forelimb) design and ∼20 µm for all other design variants.
 The final fabrication step is bonding a high-density connector (Omnetics, Inc.) to the surface of the electrode array using a Lambda flip-chip bonder (Finetech, Inc.).
 This fabrication pipeline allows the rapid development and refinement of multiple array designs (Supplemental Fig. 1c-g).

 Myomatrix array implantation